Setup Project Deployment of an ASP.NET Web Forms Application

 Wait until the installation process finishes.

-Run the IIS Manager and check that the ASP.NET application web folder exists and contains application files.
+Run the IIS Manager and check that the ASP.NET Web Forms application web folder exists and contains application files.

 Open a web browser and type “http://localhost/mysolution“ in its address bar.
 Most probably, the Web Server will display an error message stating that an assembly is missing.